PrasathGowtham/developerNotes/DSA/Algorithms.md

 ## 🔟 Hashing Algorithms
 👉 Use a hash function to map data into fixed-size values.
 Gives very fast access (**O(1)** on average).

+**📌 Example:**
+	-	Dictionary: Word → Key, Meaning → Value.
+	-	Instead of scanning all pages, jump directly.
+	⚡ **Used in:** Password storage, caches, database indexing.